 - It’s very easy to use

-Need a cool device that can helps you monitor your health while enabling you to know the time of the day?
+Need a cool device that can help you monitor your health while enabling you to know the time of the day?

 Go with Fitbit Versa Lite.

-This robust, cutting-edge watch is a five-star model with tons of Fitbit’s built-ins.
+This robust, cutting-edge watch is a five-star model with tons of Fitbit built-ins.
 It includes all the features you need to track your health and fitness 24/7.

-Fitbit Versa Lite looks more or less the same to the original Versa for ladies.
-It maintains the same silver aluminum casing with a white silicone strap, which easily appeals to the females.
+Fitbit Versa Lite looks more or less the same as the original Versa for ladies.
+It maintains the same silver aluminum casing with a white silicone strap, which easily appeals to females.

 It only has one button on the left side.
 Quick pressing this displays a preview window.
 A long press shows alerts, controls your playlist, and turns on the display.
 The display is 100% touch sensitive.
 So you may not even need the person, especially if you don’t like pressing things.